opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 ### (Advanced) Control LDAP user attributes

-By default, the Security plugin reads all LDAP user attributes and make them available for index name variable substitution and DLS query variable substitution.
+By default, the Security plugin reads all LDAP user attributes and makes them available for index name variable substitution and DLS query variable substitution.
 If your LDAP entries have a lot of attributes, you might want to control which attributes should be made available.
 The fewer the attributes, the better the performance.

 Name | Description
 :--- | :---
-custom\_attr\_whitelist  | String array.
-Specifies the LDAP attributes that should be made available for variable substitution. custom\_attr\_maxval\_len  | Integer.
+`custom_attr_whitelist`  | String array.
+Specifies the LDAP attributes that should be made available for variable substitution.
+`custom_attr_maxval_len`  | Integer.
 Specifies the maximum allowed length of each attribute.
 All attributes longer than this value are discarded.
 A value of `0` disables custom attributes altogether.
 Default is 36.

 Example: